bio-ontology-research-group/mowl/docs/source/paper_study/index.rst

 ==================================
- Welcome to paper study with mOWL
+ Paper study with mOWL
 ==================================

+Welcome to the paper study section with mOWL.
+Here you will find examples of different methods and their mOWL implementation.

 .. include:: /examples/elmodels/index.rst